hobocz/dashboard-demo/README.md

 *The following assumes `pip` and `npm` as the package managers*

-After cloning the repo and changing to the KCR directory:
+After cloning the repo and changing to the dashboard-demo directory:

 For the backend:
 1. Create and activate a python virtual environment